gerardbenavides/webdriverio-pom-mochabdd-framework/README.md

 - /specs
     - Contains the actual test files
     - This is where the BDD User Story Declarative style is written
-    - Uses Mocha’s Describe and IT BDD style
+    - Uses Mocha’s Describe and It BDD style
         - Describe block contains the User Story
             - E.g. User can login with valid credentials
         - It block contains the steps or actions needed to suffice the User Story